 Financial Risk Management for Specialty Crop Producers was developed to provide an in-depth exploration of maintaining, refining, and growing a farm business.
 It is designed specifically for specialty crop producers with a few years of experience running a farm business, though the information is applicable to farmers at many stages of development.
 Written by experienced farmers and professionals serving farmers, the text explores the tools for budgeting and financial planning; skills and strategies for accessing capital; structures and considerations for accessing land; crop insurance products; foundational business management practices; and strategic planning for ongoing success.
 Each chapter includes relevant examples of forms and calculations.
 To download the text, please complete the form below.

 We have a limited number of hard copies of this text available for free.
-If you are interested in receiving a copy of this text, please complete this interest form.
+Use the button below to submit your request for a free hard copy of the text mailed to you.

 TABLE OF CONTENTS

 Chapter 1: Financial Analysis: Planning Ahead